 Balance can also be affected by an inner ear infection or a bad cold.
 Your balance can be temporarily disturbed by quick or continued acceleration for instance, riding a roller coaster.
 A blow to the head or directly to the ear can also affect balance.

-If you are worried that you might have hearing issues that affect your balance, it’s time to call Fidelity Hearing Centers and schedule an exam.
+If you are worried that you might have hearing issues that affect your balance, it’s time to contact Fidelity Hearing Center and schedule an exam.